mattearly/dmpower/README.md

 		* ````make````
 	5. run
 		* ````./dmpower````
-	9. or compile and run
+	9. or compile and run (steps 4 and 5 sequentially)
 		* ````make run````
 * Windows.
-Should work the same as Linux with [Cygwin](https://www.cygwin.com/) or [WSL](https://msdn.microsoft.com/commandline/wsl/about)
+Should work about the same as Linux with [Cygwin](https://www.cygwin.com/) or [WSL](https://msdn.microsoft.com/commandline/wsl/about)
 * MacOS.
 Untested but should work about the same as linux.

 [back to index](#0-index)